jie-meng/Lunar/README.md

 #### Build Lunar ####

-Run `./luaexec remake_lunar.lua`
+Run `./luaexec remake_lunar.lua`.

-If you already built it and then made some change and just want an incremental build, run `./luaexec make_lunar.lua`
+If you already built it then made some changes and just want an incremental build, run `./luaexec make_lunar.lua`.

-If you want to clear everything and start from begginning (When you add a new icon or add a new source file, you always need to start from begginning), run `./luaexec clear_lunar.lua`, and then `./luaexec remake_lunar.lua`.
+When you add/remove an icon or add/remove a source file which need to regenerate Lunar.pro, you should always clear everything and start from the begginning, run `./luaexec clear_lunar.lua`, and then `./luaexec remake_lunar.lua`.

 ### Release steps ###